 How I Built Lexicle – The Word Game Based on Meaning

-I’ve always loved daily word-relation games, but found them too hard to play because of how unexpectedly the words relate.
-Most rely on something called word2vec, which measures how “close” words appear next to each other in text, but not how similar they are in meaning.
-This creates maddening moments (like in a recent Proximity puzzle) where the target word was “firefly” and the closest words to it are “owl” and “frog” rather than “insect,” “bug,” or even “fly.”
+I’ve always loved daily semantic games, but found them too hard to play because of how unexpectedly the words relate.
+Most rely on something called word2vec, which measures how close words appear next to each other in text, but not in meaning.
+This creates maddening moments (like in a recent Proximity puzzle) where the target word was “firefly” and the closest words to it were “owl” and “frog” rather than “insect,” “bug,” or even “fly.”

 My partner commented that if someone could solve that problem and make the game more fun to play, it could be really cool…